-In October 2017, we closed our IPO of 9,200,000 shares of our Class A common stock at an offering price of \$24.00 per share, including 1,200,000 shares pursuant to the underwriters' option to purchase additional shares of our Class A common stock, resulting in net proceeds to us of \$201.6 million, after deducting underwriting discounts and commissions of \$15.5 million and offering expenses of \$3.9 million.
-Previously, we financed our operations principally through private placements of our redeemable convertible preferred stock.
-We have received net proceeds of \$345.3 million from the issuance of shares of our redeemable convertible preferred stock.
+Previously, in October 2017, we closed our initial public offering of 9,200,000 shares of our Class A common stock at an offering price of \$24.00 per share, including 1,200,000 shares pursuant to the underwriters' option to purchase additional shares of our Class A common stock, resulting in net proceeds to us of \$201.6 million, after deducting underwriting discounts and commissions of \$15.5 million and offering expenses of \$3.9 million.
+Prior to our initial public offering, we financed our operations principally through private placements of our redeemable convertible preferred stock, which resulted in net proceeds to us of \$345.3 million.

 We believe our existing cash and cash equivalents and short-term investments will be sufficient to fund our operating and capital needs for at least the next 12 months.

 We have generated significant operating losses and negative cash flows from operations as reflected in our accumulated deficit and consolidated statements of cash flows.
-As of April 30, 2018, we had an accumulated deficit of \$472.9 million.
+As of July 31, 2018, we had an accumulated deficit of \$504.2 million.
 We expect to continue to incur operating losses and negative cash flows from operations in the future and may require additional capital resources to execute strategic initiatives to grow our business.
 Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing and international operation activities, the timing of new subscription introductions, and the continuing market acceptance of our subscriptions and services.
 We may in the future enter into arrangements to acquire or invest in complementary businesses, services and technologies, including intellectual property rights.
 We may be required to seek additional equity or debt financing.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, operating results and financial condition would be adversely affected.